manasi9307/cmpe281-wizards/CoreValue:Respect.md

 We faced a challenging task this week to setup mongo on ec2.
 As a team,we co-ordinated and contributed equally towards resolving the issue.

+Week 6

+Each member is working on their module.
+But when I was facing with an issue to handle mongo insertion, my teammates helped me to resolve the error.
+So as a team it is easier to debug errors and resolve errors we come across.